ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 or by previous approval of a given client instance, the AS can take this user information as a statement that the user is present and could issue access tokens and release subject information without interaction.
 The AS should only take such action in very limited circumstances, as a client instance could assert whatever it likes for the user's identifiers in its request.
+The AS can limit the possibility of this by issuing randomized opaque identifiers to client instances to represent different end user accounts after an initial login.

 When a client instance presents an assertion to the AS, the AS needs to evaluate that assertion.
 Since the AS is unlikely to be the intended audience of an assertion held by the client software, the AS will